xwp/wp-customize-partial-refresh/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Refresh parts of a preview instead of reloading the entire page when a setting changed without transport=postMessage.
+Refresh parts of a Customizer preview instead of reloading the entire page when a setting changed without transport=postMessage.

 == Description ==